Stakeholder Relations Assistant

 Lithuania & life in Vilnius

-Vilnius has an estimated population of just over 800,000 people.
-In addition to ample green spaces, it is beautifully situated on the banks of the river Neris, offering excellent opportunities for outdoor activities.
-Vilnius has impressive Baroque, Gothic, Renaissance and Russian architecture as well as one of Europe's largest medieval old towns, a UNESCO World Heritage site since 1994.
-It has been a university city since the Middle Ages.
+In addition to ample green spaces, Vilnius is beautifully situated on the banks of the river Neris, offering excellent opportunities for outdoor activities.
+The city has impressive Baroque, Gothic, Renaissance and Russian architecture as well as one of Europe's largest medieval old towns, a UNESCO World Heritage site since 1994.
+Vilnius has been a university city since the Middle Ages.

 Today it is the centre of the country's politics, business, science, culture and entertainment and it attracts an increasingly varied assortment of local and international events.
 The city centre of Vilnius is compact, clean and safe.
 In addition to hosting a number of international schools, Vilnius has a well-developed infrastructure and ambitious future plans.